chengzhengqian/czq-comint.el/README.md

 ### Refresh PATH-aware completion

-- CZQ comint’s completion list combines `czq-comint-completion-command-list` with executables discovered via the buffer’s `$PATH` and file names from the tracked working directory.
-On mode activation the cache is seeded from Emacs’ own environment; run `czq-comint-completion-refresh-from-process` after changing `$PATH` inside the REPL to pull the live shell value.
+- Completions combine `czq-comint-completion-command-list`, executables found on the buffer’s `$PATH`, and files rooted at `czq-comint-current-directory`.
+The cache is seeded from Emacs’ environment when the mode starts.
-- File suggestions follow `czq-comint-current-directory`, so completions stay in sync with whatever the directory tracker reports.
+- After exporting a new path within the REPL, run
+  `M-x czq-comint-completion-refresh-from-process`.
+By default the helper prints a `<czq-comint>` tag whose body embeds the live `$PATH` with only backslashes and double quotes escaped, so the `elisp` handler can call `czq-comint-completion-refresh` with the literal string.
+Wait for the `[czq-completion] scanned … (process)` message before expecting new command candidates.
+- If the shell environment contains tricky characters, enable the optional base64 transport: set the buffer-local `czq-comint-completion-use-base64` (or call `czq-comint-completion-toggle-base64`).
+In that mode the shell encodes the path with `base64` and the handler decodes it before refreshing the cache.
+  Disable the toggle to fall back to plain quoting or override `czq-comint-completion--process-refresh-command` with a custom strategy when `base64` is unavailable.
 - Toggle `czq-comint-completion-debug` (or call `czq-comint-completion-toggle-debug`) to log whether the backend is offering command or file candidates.
-- File suggestions follow `czq-comint-current-directory`, so completions stay in sync with whatever the directory tracker reports.
-- After exporting a new path inside the REPL, run
-  `M-x czq-comint-completion-refresh-from-process` to rescan the shell and update the cached candidates immediately.

 ### Emit structured tags